-Revenue increased \$34.5 million, or 32%, to \$143.8 million in the year ended December 31, 2018, compared to \$109.3 million in the year ended December 31, 2017.
-The growth in revenue was attributable to an increase of approximately \$31.6 million, or 31%, in sales and rentals of our Flexitouch system and an increase of approximately \$2.9 million, or 32%, in sales and rentals of our Entre and Actitouch systems in the year ended December 31, 2018.
-The increase in Flexitouch system sales was largely driven by expansion of our sales force, increased volume due to a new contract with a large private insurer, the launch of the Flexitouch Plus product, our third-generation Flexitouch product, and sales growth in the Veterans Administration channel.
-The increase in Entre and Actitouch systems sales was largely driven by our creation of a separate in-house team of specialists.
-These internal specialists are dedicated to selling the Entre and Actitouch systems, allowing us to focus on marketing and distributing these systems more efficiently.
+Revenue increased \$45.7 million, or 32%, to \$189.5 million in the year ended December 31, 2019, compared to \$143.8 million in the year ended December 31, 2018.
+The growth in revenue was attributable to an increase of approximately \$39.4 million, or 30%, in sales and rentals of our Flexitouch system and an increase of approximately \$6.4 million, or 54%, in sales and rentals of our Entre and Actitouch systems in the year ended December 31, 2019, compared to the year ended December 31, 2018.
+The increase in Flexitouch system sales was largely driven by expansion of our sales force, increased physician and patient awareness of the treatment options for lymphedema, broad in-network coverage with national and regional insurance payers and growth in the number of Medicare patients served.
+The increase in Entre and Actitouch systems sales was largely driven by managing these orders in-house with our internal team of specialists.
+These specialists are dedicated to selling the Entre system, allowing us to focus on marketing and distributing this system more efficiently.